Steeven9/AnimeScraper/README.md

 ## Docker

-There is a Docker image available.
+There is a Docker image available on [DockerHub](https://hub.docker.com/repository/docker/steeven9/animescraper).
 To use it, simply run:

 ```bash
 docker run -v ./config:/usr/src/app/config steeven9/animescraper
 ```

+## Credits

+This project uses [PyNime](https://github.com/yoshikuniii/pynime) to fetch new episodes.